efthymiosh/homelab/blog/002_OS_Installation/article.md

 apparently can fetch your ssh keys from your github username, not bad.
 Set up static IPs manually and good to go.

+There is **a lot** of software to explore in this space.
+I think I'll work on it again when I don't feel pressured to move forward with the more exciting stuff!